Poojitha-Batchu/ToDo-App/README.md

-# OIBSIP-Level2-Task3
+# ToDo App

-This repository contains the completed solution for Level 2 Task 3, a To-Do App, as part of the internship at Oasis Infobyte.
 The To-Do App is a web-based application that allows users to manage their tasks and keep track of their to-do lists.

 ## Features:
 - Task Management: Users can create, update, and delete tasks.